planetlabs/planet-client-python/docs/cli-plus-tutorial.md

 awesome kepler.gl library from the commandline.
 Useful for visualization of large amounts of geojson.
 * **[GeoJSON.io](https://geojson.io/)** - Simple tool to do editing of geojson, useful for creating AOI's.
-Integrates with github, but doesn't seem to work so well.
+It integrates with github, but the ability to save a GeoJSON to github doesn't seem to work so well.
-* **[Placemark.io](https://placemark.io)** - More advanced tool from the creator of GeoJSON, very nice for creating AOI's and piping them in.
+* **[Placemark.io](https://placemark.io)** - More advanced tool from the creator of GeoJSON.io, very
+nice for creating AOI's and piping them in, with lots of rich geometry editing features.
 * **[MapShaper](https://github.com/mbloch/mapshaper)** - Tool to do interactive simplification of
 GeoJSON, has a nice CLI.
 * **[STACTools](https://github.com/stac-utils/stactools)** - CLI for working with STAC data.
 There